Stuycs-K/final-project-5-lee-jared-liu-zachary/WORKLOG.md

 ### 5/30

-Created the isHigher() method and created a hierarchy for singles, pairs, triples, and ALL combinations of 5-card hands Created a way of passing
+Created the isHigher() method and created a hierarchy for singles, pairs, triples, and ALL combinations of 5-card hands
+Created a way of passing

+### 5/31

+Completed the game logic, game is now running smoothly, minor bug fixes like 5-card hand selection bugs

 ## GROUP MEMBER 2